 What impresses me most: Payeng wasn’t asked to build a forest.
 He wanted to help his land to thrive once again, so he took the initiative.
 No one is going to knock on your door, asking you to save for retirement.
 There’s always going to be another, more immediate financial need or want begging for your attention.
 Want a comfortable retirement?
 You’ll have to be the one to take that first step.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
 Ross’s previous articles include The Happy Employee, Par for the Course and Not Toast.
 Follow Ross on Twitter @RossVMenke.